AP news guide: Nov. 5 general election in Kentucky

 Republican incumbent Matt Bevin is hoping a last-minute visit from President Donald Trump will put him over the top in a close race with Democrat Andy Beshear, the state's attorney general.
 Bevin enjoys a strong economy and an electorate trending Republican in recent years.
 But he has feuded openly with teachers, dismissed fellow Republicans and made exaggerated claims that he later had to defend, giving Beshear openings to attack.

-In a race widely viewed as a tossup, Trump will headline an election-eve rally in Lexington that Bevin hopes will help him avoid an embarrassing GOP loss.
+In a race widely viewed as a tossup, Trump headlined an election eve rally in Lexington that Bevin hopes will help him avoid an embarrassing GOP loss.
 Beshear, meanwhile, has countered with a methodical, disciplined campaign, sticking closely to a state-based script built around promises of continued access to health care, better schools and legalized casino gambling.

 The race is being watched closely for any signs of vulnerability among Trump-aligned Republican incumbents heading into 2020.
 Kentucky is one of three states Trump won handily in 2016 that are electing governors this year, along with Louisiana and Mississippi.